almlab/info/comp-resources/aws/README.md

 at all times, but if you're using an EC2 instance for something else that's specific to your work, please make sure to turn it off when you're not using it!

+## How to get setup or obtain access

 ## Pros and cons

 Using AWS has some sweet pros and very real cons.